Automatic test case generation in TPT

 TPT enables you to import more than one measurement file at once.
 For each file, a test case will be generated.

 TPT can look automatically for appropriate measurement files in your file system according to the search criteria you set.
 Signals of a measurement file can be assigned to TPT-signals for the stimulation of the system to be tested.
-In case the measurement file contains also output signals, you can use them to directly generate back-to-back/regression tests.
+In case the measurement file contains also output signals, you can use them to generate back-to-back test or regression tests.

 The following file formats are supported: *.csv, *.dat, *.mat, *.mf4, *.mdf, *.tptbin, and *.xls.